achenglike/NightModel/README.md

     </activity>
     ```

-5. in support 24.x.x, ListView change night model not work, I will deal with this matter when idle.
+5. in support 24.x.x, if we set a selector as background for View, night mode not work, I will deal with this matter when idle.